tonyhristov/Software-Engineering-at-SoftUni/README.md

 ## Programming Basics with Java

 ```
-The "Programming Basics" course gives you the first steps in to programming.
+The "Programming Basics" course gives you the first steps into programming.
 In this
 course you will learn basic coding skills, how to work with IDE and console, how to
 use statements(if, if-else), loops(for, while, do-while) and variables.
 ```

 ## Technology Fundamentals with PHP
 ```
-In "Technology Fundamentals" module you will extend the knowledge from "Programming Basics".
+In the "Technology Fundamentals" module you will extend the knowledge from "Programming Basics".
-Also you will gain skills with basic techniques and tool which are used in more practical
+Also, you will gain skills with basic techniques and tool which are used in more practical
 programs.
-Along with programming techniques, the module develops algorithmic thinking
+Along with programming techniques, the module develops algorithmic thinking and builds
-and builds problem-solving skills by working on hundreds of hands-on exercises.
+problem-solving skills by working on hundreds of hands-on exercises.

 ```

 ## PHP WEB Basics